-NOI TON INI ANTO OOHOOL = O To provide quality sports coaching and lessons for curriculum, clubs and staff CPD.
-Aim 1 Aim 3 Aim 7 To continue improve access involvement structured activ and games lunchtime promote fitnes s and in vities at to PE leader and playleader (SC) to support both the curriculum, after school clubs and lunchtime clubs.
+CIXOI I ON INFANTS SCHOOL - S FORTS FIXEIMION G TANT 2024-23 To provide quality sports coaching and lessons for curriculum, clubs and staff CPD.
+Aim 1 Aim 3 Aim 7 To continue to improve access and involvement in structured activities and games at lunchtime to promote fitness. £500 PE leader and playleader (SC) to support both the curriculum, after school clubs and lunchtime clubs.
 This action is based upon its previous success to increase opportunities for planned physical activity at lunchtimes, resulting in a reduction of incidents of low level behaviour.
 It will also encourage team activity and social interaction, mirroring expectations from structured lesson times and increase activity levels and enjoyment for children throughout lunchtimes.
 Incidents of behaviour / first aid at lunchtime are low.
 Monitoring of unstructured times shoes that children are engaged in structured activities to promote team work, collaboration and fitness.
-To provide lunch time staff with annual (internal) training from the PE leader-focus on fitness and games Staff who have been employed to a lunchtime role require continued training / CPD, to ensure the lunchtime period is used as an effective way of encouraging active physical games.
+Autumn: Children continue to enjoy an opportunity for unstructured play at lunchtimes.
+Incidents of poor behaviour continue to be low.
+To provide lunchtime staff with annual (internal) training from the PE leader-focus on fitness and games Staff who have been employed to a lunchtime role require continued training / CPD, to ensure the lunchtime period is used as an effective way of encouraging active physical games.
 Lunchtime staff, have been and continue to be upskilled in their roles.
 To equip children with strategies, which promote a healthy mind as well as a healthy body.
-Aim 6 To effect implement school health wellbeing strat the and Continue to implement SCARF to support relationships and health education (as well as focussing on aspects of mental health).
+Aim 6 To effectively implement the school health and wellbeing strategy £650 Continue to implement SCARF to support relationships and health education (as well as focussing on aspects of mental health).
 This will be carried out weekly in each class.
 Continue to embed character and wellbeing of pupils to provide opportunities to develop children's skills and wellbeing beyond the academic.
 Actions are outlined in this plan and are integral to the ongoing curriculum and ethos of the school.
 SCARF programme - ensures a discrete and consistent approach to the teaching of health and safety related issues - including mental health.
 CPD will be required for the ECT teacher.
 Further actions include the continued promotion of the home-skills challenges to build independence and confidence, All children in school from nursery to year 2 receive a consistent programme of relationships and health education which is part of the wider health and wellbeing education.
 Pupil voice evidences that children can talk about what makes a good relationship and how they can keep themselves active, safe and healthy.
-Key Aim INTENT (Linked to School / Government Focus) Initiative/ Objective (What?)
+Autumn term: RSHE continues to be taught weekly.
+Health and well-being is a focus in this scheme Children are able to articulate how they can keep themselves healthy, physically, mentally and on line.
+Key Aim INTENT (Linked to School/ Government Focus) Initiative/ Objective (What?)
 Cost Action (How?)
 IMPLEMENTATION Aim to develop provision in place (Why?)
 Intended Outcome Evaluation of impact and outcomes/sustainability (Future Years) IMPACT